-- Software as a Service, or SaaS is used to consume applications and content you pay to access that are delivered by a cloud provider.
+- Software as a Service (SaaS) is used to consume applications and content you pay to access that are delivered by a cloud provider.
 Examples of SaaS include: Azure Active Directory, Azure Search and SQL Database.

 Azure is a comprehensive set of constantly evolving services

 If you look at this list of Azure services, you’ll see why it’s so difficult to provide a simple definition of Azure.
 There are currently over 600 distinct Azure services.
 The most basic definition is that Azure is a set of cloud services that allows users to build, manage and deploy applications and services on one unified platform.

-You should know that however Azure can be defined today, it will be a larger, different product tomorrow, and that’s a good thing.
-One of the benefits of cloud services is that you don’t need to wait months or even years for the next version or upgrade of the system.
+However Azure can be defined today, it will be a larger, different product tomorrow, and that’s a good thing.
+One of the benefits of cloud is you don’t need to wait months for the next version of the system.
 Updates are made available regularly and often pushed to subscribers automatically.
 Microsoft updates Azure multiple times each day.
 I saw this firsthand at Microsoft Inspire, Microsoft’s largest partner event.

 Azure is an enterprise-level solution that small businesses can afford

 There used to be a clear distinction between systems designed for small businesses and those designed for the enterprise.
 Enterprise systems were complex, capable of handling large amounts of data, supporting multiple integrations and enabling the largest of organizations to manage their business on a global scale.
 Fortune 500 companies could afford to take advantage of the benefits of these systems.
-If you were managing the IT budget for a small or midsized business, however, most of these systems were out of reach.
+However, if you were managing the IT budget for a smaller-sized business, most of these systems were out of reach.
 In the battle between features and budget, budget usually prevailed.

 What makes Azure different, and so compelling, is that Microsoft has made it accessible and affordable for companies of all sizes and levels of technical complexity.
-Today, we have the ability to pilot Azure for our clients, usually at no charge for Microsoft, for a limited time.
+We have the ability to pilot Azure for our clients, usually at no charge for Microsoft, for a limited time.
 This is a great way to see if this model might be right for you.